nazar12314/Discrete-lab-3/README.md

 ## Example

 ## Features
-In order to respond to a 100% safety of our messaging, we implemented some features that allows us not to expierence troubles with message-leak in case when the server crashes.
-Under the hood, we implement another RSA encoding on the server side that encodes keys passed by the client.
-Thus messages are never being passed decoded inside a servers, which guarantees us their full confidentiality.
+In order to respond to a 100% safety of our messaging, we implemented some features that allows us not to experience troubles with message-leak in case when the server crashes.
+Under the hood, we implemented another RSA encoding on the server side that encodes keys passed by the client.
+Thus messages are never being passed decoded inside a server, which guarantees us their full confidentiality.